 - Fold in the chocolate, and pecans and fold them in.

 - Use a nonstick baking sheet or line with parchment paper.

-- The batter will be dark in color because of the protein, when they bak they will be a caramel color with a slight green tinge.
+- The batter will be dark in color because of the protein, but when they bak they will be caramel color with a slight green tinge.

-- Drop tablespoons tablespoon of cookie dough 2 inches apart.
+- Drop tablespoons of soft cookie dough 2 inches apart.

 - Bake for 10-12 minutes, until they brown lightly.

 - Let cool.
-Use thin spatula to scrape off the sheet pan.
+Use a thin spatula to scrape off the sheet pan.